RemyKroese/GenEC/docs/workflows/preset-list.md

 - **Batch data processing**
 - **Automated reporting**

-Preset-list is mass-executes [presets](preset.md).
+Preset-list mass-executes [presets](preset.md).
 So in situations where folders, instead of files should be analyzed, preset-list should be used.

 ## How to use